raspberrypilearning/infrared-bird-box/en/step_15.md

 ### VNC Raspberry Pi set-up

 As VNC (or Virtual Network Computing) can potentially be a security risk, especially on open networks, it is not enabled by default.
 Before you enable VNC, you should make sure that you have permission from whoever looks after your network.
+They should make sure that the network router has an enabled firewall, a secure password and that any wireless connections are using WPA2.

 To enable VNC, open the **Raspberry Pi Configuration** menu from the Preferences option in the main menu, and set VNC to **Enabled**.

 ![the VNC option being enabled in the Interfaces tab of the Raspberry Pi Configuration Menu](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Getting+Started+with+your+Raspberry+Pi/Screenshots/Week+3/enable_vnc.png)

 Click on the **OK** button, and a new VNC icon should appear in the top right-hand corner of the screen.
 Click on this to open up **VNC Connect**.
-This window will provide some important information on your Raspberry Pi, including the Internet Protocol (IP) address.
-This will probably be something similar to `192.168.1.xxx`, where xxx is replaced by a number between 0 and 255 inclusive.
+This window will provide some important information on your Raspberry Pi, including the IP (Internet Protocol) address.
+This will probably be something similar to `192.168.1.xxx`, where xxx is replaced by a number from 0 to 255.

 ![the VNC connect application displaying the IP address of 192 dot 168 dot 1 dot 206](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Getting+Started+with+your+Raspberry+Pi/Screenshots/Week+3/vnc_connect.png)

-Now that VNC is enabled, you can connect to your Raspberry Pi using another device.
-You'll need VNC Viewer software running on that device.
+Now that VNC is enabled, you can connect to your Raspberry Pi using another device that has VNC Viewer software running on it.

 ### VNC Viewer installation and set-up for Windows, Linux, or MacOS

 Switch to the device that you want to use to remotely access your Raspberry Pi.
-The screenshots in this section are from a computer running Windows 10, but the process is very similar for other operating systems.
+The screenshots in this section are from computers running Windows 10 and MacOS Mojave, but the process is very similar for other operating systems.

 1. Go to the [VNC Connect downloads page](http://rpf.io/vnc-viewer) and download the VNC Viewer for your operating system.
 2. Install the application once it has downloaded.
 You may need to allow the installation of untrusted software for your OS.